jrgparkinson/chombopy/docs/plotting.rst

 Plotting
 ==========

-The core of the plotting module is the PltFile object, which represents a Chombo HDF5 output file.
+The core of the plotting module is the :py:func:`~chombopy.plotting.PltFile` object, which represents a Chombo HDF5 output file.

 .. code-block:: python

     >>> from chombopy.plotting import PltFile
     >>> pf = PltFile('plt000100.2d.hdf5')

-N-dimensional volumetric data on each level of refinement is represented by an xarray.DataSet object, which can be analysed and plotted using standard Python packages.
+N-dimensional volumetric data on each level of refinement is represented by an :py:class:`xarray.DataSet` object, which can be analysed and plotted using standard Python packages.

 .. code-block:: python